StormFox23/stl-viewer/README.md

 ## License

-This project is provided as-is for educational and demonstration purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Screenshots

+*Screenshots will be added once the application is running in a graphical environment.*